Kaya Sadhana : Yoga-Biographie-Karma

 Pattabhi Jois developed the Ashtanga Yoga method, structured in sequences of postures known as series.
 The postures, or asanas in Sanskrit, are performed and memorized in a precise and progressive order, in coordination with the breath.
 The combination of asana stability (each posture is held for 5 to 8 breaths) and the fluidity of movement, or Vinyasa, makes this practice an inivitation to journey through the cycles of the cosmos, between inhalation and exhalation.
 It promotes grounding, power and relaxation, uniting body and mind in an unlimited space-time.

 Each series 1st series Yoga Chikitsa (therapeutic), 2nd series Nadi Sodhana, 3rd series Sthira Bhaga presents a series of postures progressively and coherently for their physical, energetic and psychological effects.
-The series is organized into several parts: (1) Ashtanga sun salutations A and B, (2) standing postures common to all series and constituting the foundation of the practice, (3) the unique postures of each series (standing, seated, balancing, etc.), and (4) the final postures common to all series, from the Urdhva Dhanurasana bridge posture to the relaxation in Savasana.
-Urdhva Dhanurasana jusqu’à la relaxation Savasana.
+The series is organized into several parts: (1) Ashtanga sun salutations A and B, (2) standing postures common to all series and constituting the foundation of the practice, (3) the unique postures of each series (standing, seated, balancing, etc.), and (4) the final postures common to all series, from the bridge posture Urdhva Dhanurasana up to the relaxation posture Savasana.

 It is through the rhythm and assiduous repetition of the same postures that one can deepen their practice, explore its effects and reach a meditative state in motion.
 Ashtanga Vinyasa Yoga, when practiced according to its principles, combines power, relaxation and self-knowledge.

 Each practice opens with the opening mantra Vande Gurunam recited in Sanskrit to center oneself, thank those who have passed down the teachings of yoga and honor Patanjali, the author of the Yoga Sutras.
-The closing mantra Swasthi Praja Bhya is recited at the end of the course to wish peace and happiness in the world: Shanti, Shanti, Shanti.
-Swasthi Praja Bhya à la fin du cours est récité pour souhaiter la Paix et le bonheur dans le monde: Shanti, Shanti, Shanti.
+The closing mantra Swasthi Praja Bhya at the end of the class, is recited to wish for peace and happiness in the world: Shanti, Shanti, Shanti.

 Ashtanga in Mysore style